hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_ggplot_R.md

 **Exercise**

-1. Change the color scheme in the scatter plot, such that it reflects the genotype of samples rather than celltype.
+1. Change the color scheme in the scatterplot, such that it reflects the `genotype` of samples rather than `celltype`.

-2. Use R help to find out how to increase the size of the text on teh axis labels.
+2. Use R help to find out how to increase the size of the text on the axis labels.

 ***